-Rivaling the best sweet wines of the Loire Valley, Mullineux’s Straw Wine is made in Swartland, one of South Africa’s up and coming terroirs.
-Grapes from low-yielding bush vines are dried outside in the shade until they are half raisined, concentrating flavors, acidity and sugar into a super intense, but balanced treat.
-Post-fermentation, the result is a heavenly concoction of honey, marmalade and white flowers, described by critic Neil Martin as “of equal quality to Chateau d’Yquem.”
+Rivaling the Loire Valley’s best sweet wines, Mullineux’s Straw Wine is made in Swartland, one of South Africa’s up and coming terroirs.
+Grapes from low-yielding bush vines are dried outside in the shade until they are half raisined, concentrating flavors, acidity, and sugar into a super intense but balanced treat.
+Post-fermentation, the result is a heavenly concoction of honey, marmalade, and white flowers, described by critic Neil Martin as “of equal quality to Chateau d’Yquem.”
 High praise indeed.

 4. Nicolas Joly – Savennieres Coulee de Serrant

-A living legend, Nicolas Joly undoubtedly produces one of the finest Loire Chenin Blanc wines, from bio-dynamically farmed vineyards on steep slopes in Savennieres.
-The exceptional quality of his terroir is unquestionable, the wine unmistakably deep, complex, rich, mineral, elegant, profound and very very moreish.
+A living legend, Nicolas Joly undoubtedly produces one of the finest Loire Chenin Blanc wines from biodynamically farmed vineyards on steep slopes in Savennieres.
+His terroir’s exceptional quality is unquestionable, the wine unmistakably deep, complex, rich, mineral, elegant, profound, and very much moreish.
 A true icon of the Loire Valley, Joly was one of the first to debunk the myth that Chenin could never rise above the ordinary.

 5. Domaine Vincent Ogereau – Coteaux du Layon ‘Saint-Lambert.’